allora-network/alloraRAGmodel/README.md

 ## Updating the Knowledge Context

-To add new documentation, you must add additional data embeddings to the **allora_production** Pinecone database.
+To add new documentation, you must add additional data embeddings to the **allora_production** Llamacloud index.
 Follow these steps:

 1. **Split & Vectorize:**
    Use the LangChain library (or another method that adheres to 3072 dimensions and uses `text-embedding-3-large`) to split and vectorize your data.